JugendRettet/translations/en/about_us.md

 about_our_story='
 Right from the beginning we knew that our goals would be hard to reach.
 As time passed we grew as persons and as an organisation by learning from the experiences of others and with the help of many.
-Here are our most important milestones:
+Here are our most important milestones.

+You can see our more detailed archive of rescue missions [here](./mission#archive).

 ### 2015